-What advice would you have for an unhappily married woman who is separated but still has to reside in the home with her husband for financial reasons?
+What advice would you have for an unhappily married woman who is separated, yet has to reside in the home with her husband for financial reasons?
 I have two children in college, housing is more than I can afford.
 And I don’t make enough to support myself and my kids.
 I’ve been married for 25 years, most of my life.
 Separation would mean taking kids out of college, no insurance and, well…many other things.
-I’m 47, other women have told me that my time to find a suitable mate will be harder if I don’t do something now because “more desirable, high quality” men prefer youth.
-The problem is my “married on paper” is a roadblock. my marriage is absolutely over.
-But we’re still tied to each other because of finances, children, like so many other couples.
-I’d really love your input.
+I’m 47, other women have told me that my time to find a suitable mate will be harder, if I don’t do something now.
+More desirable, high quality men prefer women who are younger.
+The problem I have is being “married on paper”.
+This is a roadblock.
+It looks like my marriage is absolutely over.
+But, we’re still connected to each other because of finances and children.
+Like so many other couples, I’d really love your input.

 – Stuck and Miserable

-I’m really sorry to hear about your situation, S&M. I know it’s small consolation but you are far from the only one who is in this predicament.
-I know someone who told her husband she was leaving him and then got locked down by coronavirus.
+I’m really sorry to hear about your situation, S&M. I know it’s small consolation, but you are not the only one who is in this predicament.
+I know someone who told her husband, she was leaving him.
+She then got locked down by coronavirus.
 Awkward!
-I have a client who called me from her car bawling that she was stuck and paralyzed and wanted me to fix her miserable 23-year marriage (I don’t fix broken marriage; I get people out of them).
-Another woman told me she had been dumped 14 times by her man but was back with him for a 15th go-round and hoping for different results.
-Let’s just say that if I was a betting man, I’d put the whole ranch on divorce lawyer stock in 2021-22.
+I have a client who called me from her car bawling that she was stuck in her situation and wanted me to fix her miserable 23-year marriage (I don’t fix broken marriage; I get people out of them).
+Another woman told me she had been dumped 14 times by her man.
+But now, she was back with him for a 15th go-rounder, and hoping for different results.
+Let’s just say, that if I was a betting person, I’d put the whole ranch on divorce lawyer stock in 2021-22.

 As far as YOUR situation goes, my friend, while there are no painless solutions, there are some easy conclusions you can draw from your situation.

 - You’re separated.
-That means that both you and your husband have expressed the intent to consider divorce even though you are highly dependent on him financially.
+That means that both you and your husband have expressed the intent to divorce.
+Even though, you are highly dependent on him financially, your expressed desire is to leave the marriage.
 That tells me that things were making you so unhappy that ANYTHING would be better than continuing to stay in this relationship.
 Please don’t lose sight of that; your feelings are your North Star.

 - If you have two kids in college, I would surmise that your husband also wants them to succeed, so their futures should not be on the table or at risk in this discussion.
 Of course, I could be wrong; I guess I don’t see how the end of your marriage would mean the kids have to leave college.
 I admit that I’m lacking your financial information and the mindset of your husband.